 Mitch Meredith was elected in 2018 to represent the Third District.
 He is a Washington County native and a 1978 graduate of the University of Tennessee -Knoxville.
 He has been a practicing Certified Public Accountant advising clients on tax, estate, business and accounting matters for more than 3 decades.
 He is a past President and current member of the Johnson City Rotary Club and has served as president, treasurer or board member of the Barracuda Swim Club, Oak Ridge Chamber of Commerce, Oak Ridge Arts Council, American Heart Association, Boy Scout Troop 35, Trail Life Troop 35, Safe Passage, and the Tri-Cities Airport Authority.
 He served on the Washington County commission from 2010 to 2018 and currently serves as the County’s Director of Finance, Accounts & Budget.
 When not attending to work, family and civic responsibilities, Mitch enjoys maintaining his instrument proficiency as a private pilot.
 Mitch and Nancy have 3 grown children and 2 grandchildren.

-Committees: Athletics, Policy, Safety, Sick Leave Bank, Insurance
+Committees: Finance, Policy, Safety, Sick Leave Bank, Planning, Insurance, Inservice, Curriculum

 Phillip L McLain, Level 5

 Mr. McLain has been a member of the Washington County School Board since 2004.
 Mr. McLain resides at 1813 Hillsboro Avenue, Johnson City.
 He has lived in Johnson City over 40 years.
 Mr. McLain is married to the former Carla Jo Brabson of Jonesborough.

 Mr. McLain is a graduate of East Tennessee State University with a B.S. in Accounting.
 He served for six years in the United States Navy.
 Mr. McLain retired from Valleydale Foods, Inc. as the Western Regional Sales Manager after 24 years of service.